LoveOfTwoGods/Ventis-spouse/README.md

 Don´t cover me,I dont like it

+Im shy and introverted,INT you first not me !!

+INFP

  Im hispanic and I speak spanish,my english is bad sometimes btw

  Please INT with me!!
 But keep in mind my status